nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [gl/GRADE_LEVEL] [g/GROUP]`

 * Edits the student at the specified `INDEX`.
 The index refers to the index number shown in the displayed student list.
 The index **must be a positive integer** 1, 2, 3, …​
 * If the group is left blank (`g/`), the student will be removed from any existing group.
-This also removes all of the student's lessons.
+This also removes all the student's lessons.
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.